joostd/fedSSH-poc/doc/tutorial.md

 ![selectfile](images/4_upload_select_file.png)

-When selected, click Ok
+When selected, click "Upload SSH pubkey"

 ![fileselected](images/5_upload_file_selected.png)

-The upload should finish:
+The server will verify that you submitted an SSH pubkey:

 ![finished](images/6_upload_finished.png)

-Your credentials are registered.
+Your credentials are now registered:

 ![mycredentials](images/7_mycredentials.png)

 # Use your SSH keys to logon to the  SSH server